SGunner2014/SGunner2014/README.md

 ### Hi, I'm Sam 👋

-🙋‍♂️ - I'm a Computer Student at the University of Birmingham
+🙋‍♂️ - I'm a Computer Science Student at the University of Birmingham

 🖥️ - My main languages are: Java/PHP/TypeScript